 Besides scenic views, colourful culture and ancient civilization are equally captivating when walking through impressive villages of Kermi, Yalbang, Muchu, Yari, Mane Peme, Halji and Jang, visiting the ancient Buddhist monasteries of great historical and religious significance.

-The Humla and Limi Valley trekking starts by taking a scenic flight from Kathmandu to Nepalgunj, warm low areas of Nepal and then connecting with another connecting flight to reach Simikot town, the trek starting and ending point.
+The Humla and Limi Valley trekking starts by taking a scenic flight from Kathmandu to Nepalgunj, a warm low area of Nepal and then connecting with another connecting flight to reach Simikot town, the trek starting and ending point.

 From Simikot, our trek begins to the far end of Nepal, close to the Tibet border, countering an interesting circuit through the beautiful Limi valley.
 The trail ends at Simikot with a fascinating trek through many villages, valleys and scenic mountain passes.